 Roll Away the Stone exists in two distinct versions, the original single version from the band that recorded Mott, and the album version with Ariel Bender on lead guitar.
 Apparently the later version is a an overdub rather than a completely different session.
 The single version sounds much better though.

-One thing that has long puzzled me is that on the album version there is obvious distortion (sounds like tape damage) at 2.04 or thereabouts, during the spoken section “ooh will do”.
-Surely this a fault and should never have slipped through?
-The single version is perfect.
+One thing that has long puzzled me is that on the album version there is what sounds like distortion at 2.04 or thereabouts, during the spoken section “ooh will do”.
+I have always regarded this as a fault that should never have slipped through.
+The single version is perfect – BUT:

 At the time, few guessed that it was the last studio album the band would ever make.